 Press the Backspace key to remove the last vertex.

 Press Shift+Spacebar to cycle through the 5 available corner modes, press the 1 shortcut to toggle placement between 2 edges or 1 edge.

 Graphically Editing the Board Shape

-After launching the Edit Board Shape command (in Board Planning Mode), the existing board shape will turn green.
+After launching the Edit Board Shape command (in Board Planning Mode), the existing board shape will go green.
 The outer shape is defined by a series of edges: where each edge is represented by an end vertex, shown as a solid white square; and a center vertex, shown as a hollow white square.
-Each end vertex represents the location where two edges meet.
+Each end vertex represents the location where 2 edges meet.

 Editing handles for an example board shape after entering edit mode.